 Students are able to (1) employ intercultural and interpersonal understandings to enhance effective professional communication in Australian contexts; (2) create key professional documents designed to influence specialist and non-specialist audiences; (3) deliver clear, informative and engaging presentations; (4) summarise, interpret and critically evaluate scholarly and non-scholarly sources of information; and (5) demonstrate an understanding of basic

 research skills, referencing, and the ethical use of sources.

-- Indicative assessments in this unit are as follows: (1) professional report; (2) writing activities and quiz; and (3) team presentation.
+Indicative assessments in this unit are as follows: (1) professional report; (2) reflective journal; and (3) team presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)